sgillen/seagul/README.md

 >  \- Major General William H. Rupertus

 A generic utility library for deep reinforcement learning.
 I built this throughout my PhD as sort of a personal swiss-army knife for my research.
-There are many other libraries, big and small, that do most of the same things.
+There are many other libraries, big and small, that do most of the same things, but this one is my favorite.

 Highlights include: